Oswaldo Cabrera Preview, Player Props: Yankees vs. Blue Jays

-Oswaldo Cabrera -- batting .237 with a double, a home run, a walk and two RBI in his past 10 games -- will be in action for the New York Yankees against the Toronto Blue Jays, with Jose Berrios on the mound, on September 27 at 7:07 PM ET.
+Oswaldo Cabrera -- with an on-base percentage of .158 in his past 10 games, 121 points lower than his season-long percentage -- will be in action for the New York Yankees against the Toronto Blue Jays, with Chris Bassitt on the hill, on September 28 at 7:07 PM ET.

 Sportsbook Promo Codes